maxbrand99/axieMarketplaceBot/README.md

-CURRENT VERSION: V1.0.0
+CURRENT VERSION: V2.0.0

 Maxbrand99's Axie Marketplace Bot

 The only assurance I give on this code is that its not malicious, use at your own risk.

-For an install guide: https://bit.ly/AxieMarketplaceBotSetup
+For an install guide: https://bit.ly/AxieMarketplaceBotSetupV2

-The filter Spreadsheet is: https://bit.ly/AxieMarketplaceFilter

 And a link to this github repo is: https://bit.ly/AxieMarketplaceBot